MdRashid62/find-me-meal/README.md

 ## Project Specifications

-- Display UI with form to search and button to gener
+- Display UI with form to search and button to genera
 - Connect to API and get meals
 - Display meals in DOM with image and hover effect
 - Click on meal and see the details